What Matters to Us?

 Applicants’ resumes (or curriculum vitae) should list their relevant work experience, internships, research, awards, and/or publications, as well as educational history.
 Resumes can be uploaded in the Resume section of the application portal.

-- The origin and development of their interest in social work as a professional, including any significant influences or experiences.
+1. Trace the origin and development of your interest in social work as a professional, including any significant influences or experiences.

-- What personal qualifications they bring to the classroom and social work practice.
-Any limitations that might affect their ability to practice social work.
+2. What qualifications do you bring to the classroom and social work practice?
+Do you have any limitations that might affect your ability to practice social work, that you would like to disclose?

 A minimum of two Letters of Recommendation (LORs) must be received.
 The recommenders will submit the letters of recommendation directly into the application portal.
 Applicants should select two individuals who know them well and have agreed to write a recommendation.
 As an applicant, keep the following guidelines in mind: